kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 ## DatabaseAccessRequest

-Using [DatabaseAccessRequest](/docs/concepts/database-crds/databaseaccessrequest.md), you can issue Mysql credential from Vault.
-In this tutorial, we are going to issue Mysql credential by creating `demo-cred` DatabaseAccessRequest in `demo` namespace.
+Using [DatabaseAccessRequest](/docs/concepts/database-crds/databaseaccessrequest.md), you can issue MongoDB credential from Vault.
+In this tutorial, we are going to issue MongoDB credential by creating `demo-cred` DatabaseAccessRequest in `demo` namespace.

 ```yaml
 apiVersion: authorization.kubedb.com/v1alpha1